Laravel-Backpack/docs/7.x/crud-operation-update.md

 }
 ```
 > If your slugs are not translatable, use the ```cviebrock/eloquent-sluggable``` traits.
 The Backpack's ```Sluggable``` trait saves your slug as a JSON object, regardless of the ```slug``` field being defined inside the ```$translatable``` property.

+**NOTE**: The `edit` and `show` buttons, show a dropdown with a language selector, so that you can directly edit/show the desired entry in a specific locale.
+Sometimes you wish to have "plain" buttons without all those dropdowns.
+In that case, you can turn `showLanguagesDirectlyInEditButton` and/or `showLanguagesDirectlyInShowButton` located in `config/backpack/operations/list.php` and it will disable the language dropdowns from those buttons.
+As usual you can do it for a specific crud only, by setting `CRUD::setOperationSetting('showLanguagesDirectlyInEditButton', false);` in your controller `setupListOperation` function.

 <a name="delete-button-on-update-operation"></a>
 ### Delete button on Update operation